How does car finance impact your credit score?

 Impact of timely payments

 One of the most important and influential factors in your credit score is your payment history.
 If you miss your payment your finance provider will apply a temporary missed payment marker to your credit report.
 This can have a negative impact on your credit score.
-A single missed payment won’t be determined whether or not you will get credit in the future, but it will alert lenders that you are not 100% reliable.
+A single missed payment won’t determine whether or not you will get credit in the future, but it will alert lenders to the fact that you are not 100% reliable.

 If it remains a one-off and the rest of your report is in good shape, then you can expect your score to adjust back.
 Equally, the longer you go without paying, the worse it is for your score.